gvwilson/sdxpy/src/test/index.md

 Why are the two different?
 {: .continue}

-### Why a Copy? {: .exercise}

-Why does the function `globals` return a copy of the dictionary containing the program's global variables?
-Why doesn't it return the dictionary itself so that programs can modify it?
-Why use a function at all instead of simply using a variable called `__globals__`?

 ### Individual Results {: .exercise}

 1. Modify the test framework so that it reports which tests passed, failed, or had errors